moggers87/exhibition/README.rst

     me, so starting from scratch made more sense than dealing with Hyde.

-There are SSGs that aren't written in Python or don't use Jinja2 for their templates, but I'm not interested in rewritting all the templates for the sites that I have made with Hyde.
+There are SSGs that aren't written in Python or don't use Jinja2 for their templates, but I'm not interested in rewriting all the templates for the sites that I have made with Hyde.

 What's the status of this project?